 Would it matter if the property had been transferred to someone other than a spouse or children.
 I don’t think so.
 Federal law prohibits the lender from exercising the due-on-sale clause when someone inherits a piece of property.
 The mortgage company may argue that the deed caused a change in ownership when it was signed.
 However, since an enhanced life estate deed is completely revocable and modifiable, it can be argued that the beneficiary’s interest would not vest until after the homeowner dies.
 Nevertheless, to avoid any problems, you should check with your lender, and confirm in writing that they will not invoke the due-on-sale clause if you plan to to transfer the property to anyone other than a spouse or child.

-Additionally, some title companies who may not be accustomed to seeing enhanced life estate deeds may be reluctant to insure a title transferred in this way when the remainder beneficiaries wish to sell the property after the death of the life tenant.
+Additionally, some title companies who may not be accustomed to seeing enhanced life estate deeds may be reluctant to insure a title transferred in this way without the remainder beneficiary joining in the transaction during the life of the life tenant or when the remainder beneficiaries wish to sell the property after the death of the life tenant.
 However, not all title companies will refuse, especially as more people use enhanced life estate deeds.